Continually Updated Clinical Reference

 Additionally, information may be needed from family members, such as the patient's wishes or their wishes with regard to organ donation or autopsy.
 Having a rehearsed, systematic, and consistent approach to the situation of grief in the ED is helpful to both the practitioner and the family.

 ED personnel are entrusted not only with the care of the patient but also with family members.
 Many studies show that an unhealthy grief response may lead to increased morbidity and mortality among grieving family members.
-Words and actions of ED staff have a tremendous impact on the grief process; the family gives tremendous weight to the words they hear, often remembering them for the rest of their lives.
-A survey found that when a loved one died, 70% of survivors felt they had received good care in the ED, but the other 30% complained that staff members were nervous, evasive, guilty, cold, and clinical in their interactions.
+[4, 6] Words and actions of ED staff have a tremendous impact on the grief process; the family gives tremendous weight to the words they hear, often remembering them for the rest of their lives.
+[7] A survey found that when a loved one died, 70% of survivors felt they had received good care in the ED, but the other 30% complained that staff members were nervous, evasive, guilty, cold, and clinical in their interactions.
+[8, 9, 10] Research on causes of poor communication performance reveals fatigue and inexperience led to increased stress during delivery of bad news; however, fatigue and burnout (depersonalization), but not inexperience, were more likely to result in poor communication performance.
+[11, 12, 13]

 Death in the ED takes its toll on staff and family.
 The death of a patient produces feelings of guilt, anger, and a sense of failure.
 Staff may be reminded of personal losses or threatened losses.
 Over time, ED staff develop emotional defenses to minimize discomfort, and, in extreme cases, develop cynicism, numbness, and professional dissatisfaction.
-Specific education and training can help health care workers deal with feelings about suffering, disappointment, failure, and death in a satisfactory way.
+While little evidence exists to support the effectiveness of debriefing after emotionally traumatic events, there is increasing appreciation for immediate and delayed discussions among the staff to decrease the effects of the death on staff.
+[14] Specific education and training can help health care workers deal with feelings about suffering, disappointment, failure, and death in a satisfactory way, resulting in improved physician wellness and physician performance.
+[15]

-For excellent patient education resources, visit eMedicine's Mental Health and Behavior Center.
-Also, see eMedicine's patient education article Grief and Bereavement.
+For excellent patient education resources, visit eMedicineHealth's Mental Health Center.
+Also, see eMedicineHealth's patient education article Grief and Bereavement.

 Emergency physicians (EPs) see more death experiences than any group except oncologists.
-In 2004, 176,000 deaths occurred in US emergency departments.
+[16, 17] In 2004, 176,000 deaths occurred in US emergency departments.
 Yet, one third of EPs surveyed in 1993 reported no specific residency training to help them with the emotions of caring for dying patients.
-The ED presents special challenges because of its setting and type of patients.
+[18] Students, residents, and physicians continue to report that delivering bad news is stressful and they are undertrained for the task.
+[19] The ED presents special challenges because of its setting and type of patients.

 The comfort provided to the family and physician by an existing physician-patient relationship may be missing in the ED because the hospital, physician, and staff most often are unfamiliar and may not have the family's full confidence.